 Symptoms of low-frequency (reverse slope) hearing loss

 You may find it easier to understand women and children versus men, especially if they talk loudly.
 You may struggle to hear on the phone when compared to in-person conversations.
 Also, car, truck and airplane engines probably don't make many "rumbling" sounds for you, and music may sound very tinny.
 You might also seem uncannily good at hearing very high-pitched sounds that other people don't notice or can't hear.
 You may prefer people stand very close when they speak to you.
 Your own spoken speech probably sounds fairly normal.

 Causes of reverse-slope hearing loss

-In some cases, this type of hearing loss is genetic or acquired after a childhood illness.
+In some cases, this type of hearing loss is genetic or acquired after a childhood illness or viral infection.
 But most cases are linked to autoimmune disorders, otosclerosis or Meniere's disease, which causes hearing loss, dizziness and tinnitus.
 However, in Meniere's, the hearing loss may evolve over time, progressing to other types of hearing loss that affect sound across the spectrum of pitches.

 While the link is not well-understood, low-frequency hearing loss is a known risk factor for cardiovascular disease.

 Unfortunately, because this type of hearing loss is rare, it's sometimes misdiagnosed or undiagnosed for years, if not decades.
 Standard hearing tests are usually set up (or calibrated, in scientific terms) to detect other types of hearing loss.
 With correct and rigorous testing, though, an audiogram will show a "reverse-slope" that slopes from low to high, a pattern that indicates the loss of low-pitched sounds.
 This is opposed to the far more common high-frequency hearing loss, which slopes from high to low on an audiogram.